Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: FaithAct : Faithful-First Planning and Acting

 Having established how to quantify perceptual faithfulness, we now turn to the problem of \emph{how to integrate faithfulness into the reasoning process itself}.
-We propose \textbf{FaithAct}, a \emph{Faithfulness-First Planning} framework that enforces evidential verification during reasoning generation.
-Unlike conventional \textit{generate-then-verify} paradigm, FaithAct follows a \textit{verify-as-you-generate} principle, where each step is explicitly checked for perceptual support before being admitted into the reasoning chain.
+We propose \textsc{FaithAct}, a \emph{\textbf{Faith}fulness-First Planning and \textbf{Act}ing} framework that enforces evidential verification during reasoning generation.
+Unlike conventional \emph{generate-then-verify} paradigm, \textsc{FaithAct} follows a \emph{verify-as-you-generate} principle, where each step is explicitly checked for perceptual support before being admitted into the reasoning chain.